GenSpectrum/cov-spectrum-website/docs/widgets.md

 The `decodeToInternal` function will take any props that have not been directly saved (datasets) and will load them again using the information that was saved.
 This is why these functions are both `async`.
 As with `encodeToInternal`, any props that are not treated specially must be passed along.

-Often your datasets will be `SampleSetWithSelector` objects.
-These are specially designed to work with widgets.
-See "Widgets and async loading" in [./sample-set.md](./sample-set.md) for more information.
-Take a look at [src/widgets/VariantTimeDistributionPlot.tsx](/src/widgets/VariantTimeDistributionPlot.tsx) for an example - it uses `AsyncZodQueryEncoder` with `SampleSetWithSelector`.

 ## "External" props

 Some props can be passed to any `Widget.SharableComponent` (for example `title` or `toolbarChildren`).
 These are called (not very consistently) "external" props.
 They are defined in [src/components/WidgetWrapper.tsx](/src/components/WidgetWrapper.tsx) (`ExternalProps` and `externalPropsKeys`).
 These props are _not_ passed to the inner React component (plot) of a widget.
 They are stripped away and passed to `WidgetWrapper` instead.
 These props are generally only relevant for the component that uses a `Widget.SharableComponent`, not the component inside the `Widget` itself.